 Cc and Bcc

-A regular Email user would know the benefits of Carbon copy and Blind carbon copy, with respect to emails.
-To make use of this utility, we can use '-c'
+A regular Email user would know the benefits of CC and BCC, with respect to emails.
+If you want to send these, we can use '-c'option for Cc, whereas '-b' option for Bcc.

 mail -s "<Subject>" -c "<receiver@domain>" -b "<receiver@domain>" <receiver@domain> <<< "<Mail-body>"